Actually, it's been very nice this morning because usually when it's cold around here, it's because we've had a clear night.

 This is a natural part of it.

-It's not just not just the COVID, it's the whole impetus.
+It's the whole impetus.

-And uh, and now we've got it just full blown.
+And now we've got it just full-blown.

-So we've got timber prices way up, food starting to go on up, all different kinds of things are happening, all of these things along this line are are indicators of collapse.
+So we've got timber prices way up, food starting to go on up, all different kinds of things are happening.

-And so it's not going to happen boom, all in a day.
+And so it's not going to happen, boom, all in a day.

-Everybody wakes up on you know next Thursday at eight in the morning and wherever they are and says, Oh, okay, collapsed yesterday, you know, it's all gone.
+Everybody wakes up on, you know, next Thursday at 8 in the morning and wherever they are and says, oh, okay, collapsed yesterday.

 It doesn't work that way.

-Now we're at this point in the collapse of Civilization 10 that we're now starting to have to figure out we've come to our base level, our what is the primary um purchasing element, and at the moment it appears to be silver because that's where the shortage is.
+Now, we're at this point in the collapse of Civilization 1.0 that we're now starting to have to figure out we've come to our base level, or what is the primary purchasing element.

 They just didn't have any more giant stones to make money out of.

-So their collapse of their little civilization and their money came really quick, and they used up that resource relatively rapidly.
+So their collapse of their little civilization and their money came really quick.

-Now bear in mind, all money, all currency and everything is based on resources that we commoditize, so to speak, in our minds.
+Now bear in mind, all money, all currency and everything, is based on resources that we commoditize, so to speak, in our minds.

-So uh resources will always equate to money at some level, and that's what this chart is.
+So resources will always equate to money at some level.

-So you might expect right now to get a small fraction of an ounce of gold, but in a short while, uh, as there's just like no silver delivered, and I'm short while that might be two months.
+But in a short while, as there's just like no silver delivered, and I'm a short while, that might be two months.

-Go and listen to Jean-Claude and Bix Weir talk about silver and Jean-Claude's interview with him today, And he talks about the exchanges, maybe that collapses in March.
+Go and listen to Jean-Claude and Bix Weir talk about silver and Jean-Claude's interview with him today.

-And that's this demand is all the stuff we use silver for.
+Okay, and this demand is all the stuff we use silver for.

-And it's always sucking down that silver and using it, and we're using it up.
+And it's always sucking down that silver and using it and we're using it up.

 It's not like it's lead, right?